Diadumenian: History

-Macrinus declared himself emperor on 11 April 217, three days after Emperor Caracalla was assassinated.
+Having served as praetorian prefect under Caracalla, Macrinus participated in a plot to have the Emperor assassinated and exploited the resulting power vacuum to seize the throne for himself on 11 April 217, three days after Caracalla's death.
 Shortly after, the eight-year-old Diadumenian was elevated to caesar – formalising his position as heir to the throne – at Zeugma, while his guard was escorting him from Antioch to Mesopotamia to join his father.
 He was also given the name Antoninus, in honour of the Antonine dynasty, at this time.
 On 16 May 218 a revolt against him and his father was launched in Emesa by Elagabalus, whose mother, Julia Soaemias, was Caracalla's cousin.
 In order to put down the revolt, Macrinus led his legions to a fort at Apamea.
 There Macrinus elevated Diadumenian to augustus, making him co-emperor.
 After Macrinus was defeated by Elagabalus on 8 June 218, at the Battle of Antioch, Macrinus fled north and then to the Bosporus.
-Before fleeing he entrusted Diadumenian to loyal servants, instructing them to take him into the Parthian Empire, to the court of Artabanus IV, to ensure his safety.
-Diadumenian was captured en route in Zeugma, and executed in late June.
-His head was brought to Elagabalus, and reportedly kept as a trophy.
+Before fleeing, he entrusted Diadumenian to loyal servants, instructing them to take him into the Parthian Empire, to the court of Artabanus IV, to ensure his safety.
+Diadumenian was captured en route in Zeugma and executed in late June.
+His head was brought to Elagabalus and reportedly kept as a trophy.